 What is load cell sensitivity?

-How to convert load cell output voltage to pounds or kilograms or newtons
+How to convert load cell output voltage to pounds or kilograms or Newtons

-Typically, load cells are used with amplifiers to transform the small output voltage to a easily measurable voltage (while conditioning the signal with filters, etc.).
+Typically, load cells are used with amplifiers to transform the small output voltage to an easily measurable voltage (while conditioning the signal with filters, etc.).
 If we add an amplifier to the mix, we have:

 If we were to convert this output voltage to force or weight, we would use the ratio of the actual output voltage to the maximum output voltage which is equal to the ratio of the actual load to the maximum rated load: